mirusser/Simple-Weather-Site/README.md

 - Some minor refactor
 - Still there is a lot of refactoring to do till I'm gonna be at least pleased with the state of the code
 - Added health checks for each app and configured Watchdog
+- Added (a little janky but still) OAuth identity server (using duende package for test purposes)

 ### TODOs: